 - Joplin is another great option that is open source and works on Windows, Mac, Linux, iOS, and Android.

-Google Fonts alternative – Many websites load Google fonts through Google APIs.
+Google Fonts alternative – Many websites load Google fonts through Google APIs, but that’s not necessary.
 One alternative to this is to use Font Squirrel, which has a large selection of both Google and non-Google fonts which are free to download and use.